 Most aircraft have strong filter systems.
-With the exception of some smaller or much older aircraft, airplanes are equipped with True High Efficiency Particle Filters (True HEPA)/High-Efficiency Particle Filters (HEPA).
+With the exception of some smaller or much older aircraft, airplanes are equipped with True High-Efficiency Particle Filters (True HEPA) or High-Efficiency Particle Filters (HEPA).

-2. Air recirculation happens pretty quickly.
+Air recirculation happens pretty quickly.
 The HEPA filtration system can make a complete air change approximately 15 to 30 times per hour, or once every two to four minutes.

 According to IATA, "HEPA filters are effective at capturing greater than 99 percent of the airborne microbes in the filtered air.
 Filtered, recirculated air provides higher cabin humidity levels and lower particulate levels than 100 percent outside air systems."

 HEPA filters catch most airborne particles, meaning their capture standard is pretty high in term of commercial spaces.

 A HEPA filter's complete air change is better than most other forms of transportation and office buildings and similar to the standard for hospitals.

 Fresh and Recycled Air Make for Higher Air Quality